dsanson/slides/talks/iad.md

     -   al-Dawānī discusses several earlier proposals, offering partial quotes, so we chased those back to their sources.
-    -   turns out he isn't always faithful to his sources, and ignores (or is ignorant of) some important figures.fragment , and ignores (or is ignorant of) some curious uses of the Liar in theological contexts.
+    -   turns out he isn't always faithful to his sources, and ignores (or is ignorant of) some important figures, and ignores (or is ignorant of) some curious uses of the Liar in theological contexts.